-The following is a summary of a homeless youth's rights:
+The following is a brief summary of a homeless youth's rights:

 - 1. Right to attend either the "school of origin" or the current school of residence.
 The school of origin can be the school attended when the student had permanent housing, the school most recently attended, or any school the homeless youth attended in the last 15 months.
 Transportation may be provided. - 2.
 Right to immediate enrollment even if the homeless youth is unable to produce records normally required for enrollment (e.g., proof of residency, birth certificate, transcript, immunization), does not have clothing normally required by the school (e.g., school uniforms), or has outstanding fees, fines, textbooks, or other monies due to the school last attended. - 3.
 Right to automatically qualify for child nutrition programs. - 4.
-Right not to be stigmatized by school personnel. - 5.
+Right to priority access to an intersession program.
+If the homeless youth moves during the intersession period, the homeless youth's educational rights holder may determine which intersession program to attend. - 5.
+Right not to be stigmatized by school personnel. - 6.
 Right to file a complaint through the Uniform Complaint Procedures if there is allegation that the District has not complied with requirements regarding the education of homeless youth.